 All of this can be together lived and revived during the celebration of Diwali in the city.
 Mind you Diwali is one of the biggest festivals in the city of Varanasi and also, it has distinct significance from that of the entire nation.
 The real charm of Diwali can be seen after 15 days of the festival on the day of Kartik Purnima when the heavens literally fall here.
 Do you know what makes Kashi so special?
 It is its simplicity and the fact that it is not making any efforts to grab people’s attention, it is not bringing new wonders into the scope of vision, all it is doing is showing the truth, the reality and the things which are already there from years gone by.
 It has this eternal light that intersects the Earth and that’s what makes it special.

-The after-Diwali known as the Dev Deepawali is one of the main highlights of the land of tranquility and spirituality.
-The day is known to be as the Diwali of Gods and Gods come on the Ghats of Varanasi to celebrate their part of the festival.
-The sight is unbelievably divine at the Ghats of Varanasi which is anyway an epitome of calmness and direct connect with the Gods.
+The after-Diwali known as the Dev Deepawali is one of the main highlights of the land of tranquillity and spirituality.
+The day is known to be the Diwali of Gods, and Gods come on the Ghats of Varanasi to celebrate their part of the festival.
+The sight is unbelievably divine at the Ghats of Varanasi which is anyway an epitome of calmness and direct connection with the Gods.

 Dev Deepawali is celebrated in the honor of Lord Shiva who won over three demons namely Vidyunmali, Tarakaksha, and Viryavana, together known as Tripurasura.
 Lord Shiva won a victory over them and destroyed the three cities made by the demons which is also the reason this day is called ‘Triporotsav’.
 Hence, it is believed that Gods come to celebrate the victory in the town of Lord Shiva every year in the month of Kartik which is November.